-Use Cisco's cloud and remote access security with single sign-on to restrict access for any user and device, managed or not, to certain public or private apps within software-defined perimeters (3).
+Use Cisco's cloud and remote access security with single sign-on to restrict access for any user and device, managed or not, to certain public or private apps within software-defined access (3).

-Use Cisco's network and app fabric or firewalls to enforce software-defined access and micro-segmentation policies based on intent rather than network topology (4).
+Use Cisco's network and app fabric or firewalls to enforce software-defined perimeters and micro-segmentation policies based on intent rather than network topology (4).

-Use Cisco's integrated portfolio, partner exchange, product APIs, and implementation services for end-to-end policy normalization (5).
+Use Cisco's integrated portfolio, partner exchange, product APIs, and implementation services for end-to-end policy normalisation (5).

 Use Cisco's continuous detection of network traffic, endpoint behavior, cloud usage, and app behavior to baseline what normal access requests look like and integrate responses to abnormal activity (6).